-The Company's condensed financial statements have been prepared in conformity with accounting principles generally accepted in the United States ("GAAP") for interim financial information and pursuant to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission ("SEC").
-Accordingly, the accompanying condensed financial statements do not include all of the information and footnotes required by GAAP for complete financial statements.
+The Company's unaudited condensed financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and applicable regulations of the U.S. Securities and Exchange Commission ("SEC").
+Accordingly, the accompanying unaudited condensed financial statements do not include all of the information and notes required by GAAP for complete financial statements.

-The accompanying condensed financial statements and related notes are unaudited.
 The unaudited condensed financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair statement of the results for the periods presented.
 All such adjustments are of a normal and recurring nature.
-The condensed balance sheet as of December 31, 2020 has been derived from the audited financial statements at that date but does not include all information and notes required by GAAP for complete financial statements.
+The balance sheet as of December 31, 2021 has been derived from the audited financial statements at that date but does not include all information and notes required by GAAP for complete financial statements.
 The operating results presented in these unaudited condensed financial statements are not necessarily indicative of the results that may be expected for any future periods.
-These condensed financial statements should be read in conjunction with the Company's audited financial statements included in the prospectus dated March 11, 2021 that forms a part of the Company's registration statement on Form S-1 (File No. 333-253329) as filed with the SEC pursuant to Rule 424(b)(4) promulgated under the Securities Act of 1933, as amended, on March 12, 2021.
+The Company's unaudited condensed financial statements should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed on March 3, 2022.